 Interest Rate – The rate at which interest is paid by borrowers for the use of money that they borrow from lenders.

 Loan Estimate – A Loan Estimate is a three-page form that you receive after applying for a mortgage.
 The Loan Estimate tells you important details about the loan you have requested; such as your estimated interest rate, APR (annual percentage rate), loan terms, taxes, insurance, monthly payment and total closing costs for the loan.

 Refinance – Replacing an original mortgage with a new mortgage.
 Refinancing commonly allows a borrower to obtain a new mortgage with a better interest term and rate.

 Renovation/Repair Loan – This is similar to our construction offering, but is for the renovation or repair of an existing home.
 It features a “subject to” appraisal so that the value includes the proposed improvements.
 Draws are handled by TowneBank Mortgage directly to your builder.

 Right of First Refusal – A provision in an agreement that requires the owner of a property to give another party the first opportunity to purchase or lease the property before he or she offers it for sale or lease to others.

 USDA Loan – 100% financing solution for rural housing provided by the United State Department of Agriculture.
 Up to 100% financing, low monthly mortgage insurance based on loan balances, income limits and flexible credit requirements.
-Property must be in USDA approved rural area.
+The property must be in USDA approved rural area.

-VA Loan –100% financing solution for active and retired members of the armed forces guaranteed by the U.S. department of Veterans Affairs.
-With low down payment requirements for loans over the VA loan limit, this is an ideal solution for Military families.
+VA Loan –100% financing solution for active and retired members of the armed forces guaranteed by the U.S. Department of Veterans Affairs.
+With no private mortgage insurance and little out of pocket costs, this is an ideal solution for Military families.

 < Go Back